-Under the Act, a person lacks capacity if he is unable to make a specific decision for himself at the required time because of an impairment or disturbance in the mind.
+Under the Act, a person lacks capacity if he/she is unable to make a specific decision for themselves at the required time because of an impairment or disturbance in the mind.

 Caregivers of persons who lack mental capacity can apply to be their Court-Appointed Deputy, which gives them the power to make important decisions on behalf of their care recipients.
 These decisions could be regarding the care recipient’s personal welfare (including health matters) or property and finance matters.

-Parents of children in the graduating cohorts of Special Education (SPED) schools can tap the Assisted Deputyship Application Programme (ADAP) to apply to be their child's deputy, so as to be able to continue making legal decisions for the child after he turns 21 (age of majority in Singapore).
-Parents can contact the school’s social worker for more information.
+Parent/caregiver of children in the graduating cohorts of Special Education (SPED) schools, enrolled in an MSF-funded Day Activity Centre (DAC) or Sheltered Workshop (SW) can tap on the Assisted Deputyship Application Programme (ADAP) to apply to be their children's Deputy, so as to be able to continue making legal decisions for them after they turn 21 (age of maturity in Singapore).
+They can approach the organization for more information.